-Department of Teacher Education / College of Education
+Department of Teacher Education / College of Education and Human Performance

 The B.S.E in Middle School STEM Education prepares graduates to work as middle school teachers in grades 4-8 in the areas of math and science.
 The Middle School STEM degree encompasses the latest updates with STEM education and engineering practices.

 Before graduation, students complete student teaching and complete a variety of field experience courses.
 Students must also complete the requirements for admission to the Teacher Education Program.
 Those requirements may be located on the College of Education’s website.